When the hounds are baying and the hunt is drawing near,

 Of course you bloody won’t!

-This poem was written/submitted by Harry Covair.Email This Poem To Your Friend
+This post was submitted by Harry Covair.Email This Poem To Your Friend